-- A) Conference Leads shall be defined as leadership within a particular AS Entity charged with overseeing and ensuring UCSB representation at all United States Student Association (USSA) & University of California Student Association (UCSA) conferences. - 1) If no particular AS Entity is designed as a Conference Lead for a conference, then that responsibility shall be entrusted to the EVPSA. - 2) The Student Commission on Racial Equality (SCORE) shall be the designated Conference Lead for the Student of Color Conference (SOCC). - 3) Lobby Corps shall be the designated Conference Lead for the Student Lobby Conference (SLC). - 4) The EVPSA shall be automatically accepted to all University of California Student Association (UCSA) conferences in order to represent UCSB as a UCSA Board Member in accordance with UCSA By-Laws. - 5) The EVPSA shall be invited to all Conference planning meetings by Conference Leads in order to coordinate and provide support in an ex-officio (non-voting) capacity. - B) All conferences funded in part or in full using student fees must abide the following guidelines:
+- A) Conference Leads shall be defined as leadership within a particular AS Entity charged with overseeing and ensuring UCSB representation at all United States Student Association (USSA) & University of California Student Association (UCSA) conferences. - 1) If no particular AS Entity is designed as a Conference Lead for a conference, then that responsibility shall be entrusted to the EVPSA.

-- 1) Applications must be made available no later than two (2) weeks prior to the start date of the conference. - 2) Applications must be made available on the Committee on Committees' website to the entire undergraduate student body of UCSB and be sufficiently advertised to the campus community. - 3) Applications must include, but are not limited to the following information and questions: - a) A detailed explanation outlining any criteria that may give an individual priority selection - b) Required Question 1: Are you an ASUCSB elected official?
-If yes, what is your position? - c) Required Question 2: Were you approved to host a workshop? - d) Required Question 3: What year are you? (freshman, sophomore, junior, senior) - 4) Applications shall be reviewed and delegates shall be selected via a blind process: all names and other identifying application information, including but not limited to: email and phone number, shall be redacted. - 5) All applicants shall be notified about conference selection decisions no more than three (3) days after the application deadline. - 6) Conference leads are responsible for ensuring all members of the delegation are informed about and sign the ASUCSB Waiver of Liability Assumption of Risk and Indemnity Agreement, which must be submitted to the Executive Director no later than twenty-four (24) prior to the start of the event. - 7) Conference leads are responsible for sharing the knowledge obtained at the conference with the UCSB student body who were unable to participate by providing a report about their conference experience to the ASUCSB Senate and incorporating this new knowledge into at least one (1) future event or program. - 8) All members who have confirmed attendance and can no longer participate in the entirety of the conference must notify the conference lead(s) no later than forty-eight (48) hours prior to the start of the event; refer to Policy 7 for legitimate exemptions. - 9) All members who violate Policy 31 (B)(7) will be required to pay seventy-five percent (75%) of their per-person variable costs for the conference.
-This amount will be charged to their BARC accounts. - a) A student who had previously committed but fails to attend may appeal their fine to judicial council and inform the lead of the specific conference of their appeal. - a) Monies received from a delegate's BARC shall be transferred to the account of the AS Entity that provided the greatest total amount of funding for the Conference. - C) The chairs of the AS Entities hosting a retreat shall be in charge of overseeing the planning and the execution of the retreat. - D) All retreats funded in part or in full using student fees must abide the following guidelines: - 1) Invitations must be made available no later than two (2) weeks prior to the start date of the retreat. - 2) Invitations must be made available to the intended recipients and be sufficiently advertised to their respective communities.
+- 2) The Student Commission on Racial Equality (SCORE) shall be the designated Conference Lead for the Student of Color Conference (SOCC). - 3) Lobby Corps shall be the designated Conference Lead for the Student Lobby Conference (SLC). - 4) The EVPSA shall be automatically accepted to all University of California Student Association (UCSA) conferences in order to represent UCSB as a UCSA Board Member in accordance with UCSA By-Laws. - 5) The EVPSA shall be invited to all Conference planning meetings by Conference Leads in order to coordinate and provide support in an ex-officio (non-voting) capacity. - B) All conferences funded in part or in full using student fees must abide the following guidelines: - 1) Applications must be made available no later than two (2) weeks prior to the start date of the conference. - 2) Applications must be made available on the Committee on Committees' website to the entire undergraduate student body of UCSB and be sufficiently advertised to the campus community. - 3) Applications must include, but are not limited to the following information and questions: - A detailed explanation outlining any criteria that may give an individual priority selection - b) Required Question 1: Are you an ASUCSB elected official?
+If yes, what is your position? - c) Required Question 2: Were you approved to host a workshop? - d) Required Question 3: What year are you? (freshman, sophomore, junior, senior) - 4) Applications shall be reviewed and delegates shall be selected via a blind process: all names and other identifying application information, including but not limited to: email and phone number, shall be redacted. - 5) All applicants shall be notified about conference selection decisions no more than three (3) days after the application deadline. - 6) Conference leads are responsible for ensuring all members of the delegation are informed about and sign the ASUCSB Waiver of Liability Assumption of Risk and Indemnity Agreement, which must be submitted to the Executive Director no later than twenty-four (24) prior to the start of the event. - 7) Conference leads are responsible for sharing the knowledge obtained at the conference with the UCSB student body who were unable to participate by providing a report about their conference experience to the ASUCSB Senate and incorporating this new knowledge into at least one (1) future event or program. - a) A plan for presenting this knowledge must be presented along with the request for funding for the Conference.
+This knowledge must be presented within 2 weeks of returning from the conference, and a report to the ASUCSB Senate must be submitted within 3 weeks of returning from the conference, in a format at the discretion of the Internal Vice President.